 - Understand how text conveys meaning across a variety of literary genres and styles

 - Analyze literary texts with attention to their historical and cultural context

 - Learn how to read and interpret multiple genres of literature—poetry, performance texts, prose fiction

 - Understand how to conduct literary analysis through the application of literary theory

 - Read and analyze critical essays, and write your own persuasive critical essays through a process of draft and revision

-- Explore the history of English literature, from medieval texts through 21st-century works
+- Explore the best of English literature from medieval texts through 21st-century works

-- ENLT 160: Modern and Contemporary US Poetry
+- CRWR 1600: Modern and Contemporary US Poetry